Understanding Alkalinity In Your Pool

 Negative Effects Of Low Alkalinity

-• Wear and tear of the surface of the pool
+• wear and tear of the pool surface

-• A build-up of foreign materials on the pool’s surface
+• a build-up of foreign materials or scale on pool surfaces

-• An extremely high pH level that may require too many efforts to bring down
+• high pH that is difficult to bring down

-How Can I Raise The Alkalinity Level Of My Pool?
+How Can You Raise The Alkalinity Level Of Your Pool?

 Buy Baking Soda